muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76RC15):
+- Fix: Gated Axis Action: resolved an issue where range exit actions could trigger multiple times.
+The tracking logic for range entry/exit was refactored.
+- New: Keyboard Ex and keyboard API additional instrumentation (keyboard and extra mode) for target process data.

 ### (m76RC14):
 - New: Joystick Curve: experimental input noise filter.
 This filter, when enabled, applies a [Savitzky-Golay low pass filter](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) to the input data.
 The purpose of this filter is to smooth data on noisy input sensors, which aims at eliminating spikes.
 GremlinEx exposes three filter parameters: (1) historical points included in the filtering function - this is the number of data points part of the computation, (2) sliding window sample size - this is a subset of the input data, and (3), the polynomial order.
 The default for this filter setting is off.
 Filtering is not usually needed for hall-effect or digital inputs.
 This feature is experimental for testing only.